 Those resources could be professional (such as training in career advancement or building a research program) or personal (such as support with time management or insight into work-life balance).
 “People come into the department with different interests, needs, and goals,” Dr. Suskind says.
 “We want to support them and help them make the connections they need throughout the university so they can succeed on their own paths.”
 And that, in Suskind’s view, “is the ultimate gratification.”

-A profound supporter of this program, Raj Pruthi, MD, MHA, FACS and Chair of the Urology Department notes, "We have a long and successful history of mentoring new faculty.
+A profound supporter of this program, Raj Pruthi, MD, MHA, FACS and Professor in the Urology Department notes, "We have a long and successful history of mentoring new faculty.
 We are very excited to have Dr. Suskind formalize paths for career development, strengthen our commitment to uncovering disparities, and broaden our resources to include training outside our department.
 She will be a passionate leader for this initiative."